John Achterberg: Coaching career

-After retiring from playing/coaching in 2009 with Tranmere Rovers, Achterberg joined Liverpool FC in June 2009 as a goalkeeping coach of the reserve and academy goalkeepers before being promoted to first-team goalkeeping coach in summer 2011.
+After retiring from playing in 2009 with Tranmere Rovers, Achterberg joined Liverpool in June 2009 as a goalkeeping coach of the reserve and academy goalkeepers before being promoted to first-team goalkeeping coach in summer 2011.

-At Liverpool, Achterberg was strongly criticized for Simon Mignolet's and Loris Karius' disappointing performances, as well as Pepe Reina's declining form.
-Achterberg however, never lost the trust of Liverpool's managers Kenny Dalglish, Brendan Rodgers and Jurgen Klopp.

 On 19 July 2018, Liverpool officially confirmed the signing of Serie A Goalkeeper of the Year Alisson, for a fee of £66.8 million (€72.5 million), making him the most expensive goalkeeper of all time, surpassing the transfers of Ederson (most expensive in pound sterling) and Gianluigi Buffon (most expensive in Euros).
 The record stood for only four weeks, when Chelsea signed Kepa Arrizabalaga for a reported £71.6 million (€80 million) from Athletic Bilbao.

 In his first season under Achterberg, Alisson kept a total of 21 clean sheets in Premier League, and won the Golden Glove.
 By doing so he broke the record of former Liverpool goalkeeper Pepe Reina for the most clean sheets by any Premier League goalkeeper in their debut season.
 In the Champions League knockout stages, meanwhile, Alisson played a starring role as Liverpool advanced to their second consecutive final in the competition; in their second-leg semi-final at home to Barcelona, he made a number of impressive saves as Liverpool overturned a 3–0 first leg deficit to advance past their opponents with a 4–0 home win.
 In the final on 1 June 2019, Alisson kept a clean sheet for Liverpool as they defeated Tottenham Hotspur 2–0, making eight saves in the process, as Achterberg won his second trophy with the club.